sandrobilbeisi/awesome-angular-dart/README.md

 ============

 A curated list of awesome Angular Dart resources and components.
 Hopefully, items on the list are actively maintained, well documented, and popular in the Dart community.
 Inspired by the [awesome](https://github.com/sindresorhus/awesome) lists.
+Many thanks to @yissachar for his [Awesome-Dart] (https://github.com/yissachar/awesome-dart)

 ### Contributing